alondanoch/electron-builder-auto-update-example/README.md

-# my-project
+# electron-builder-auto-update-example

-> An electron-vue project to test electron updates with github
+> A simple electron-vue project to test electron updates with github releases

 #### Build Setup